exercism/v3/languages/erlang/exercises/concept/basics/.docs/introduction.md

 MyValue = 10.
 ```

-Variable names must begin with an uppercase letter and are generally written in camel case.
+Variable names must begin with an uppercase letter and are generally written in Pascal case.

-To enforce [immutabilty][immutability], once a variable is bound to a value, it cannot be updated:
+To enforce immutabilty, once a variable is bound to a value, it cannot be updated:

 ```erlang
 Count = 5,